La-wea-cosmica/Monar/README.md

 #  **Unsigned Mode**
 if you see a screen telling you to dont run monar as administrator just due this

-got to setting and go to Unsigned Mode, enable it and copy and paste where do you have the monar folder
+go to settings and go to Unsigned Mode, enable it and copy paste where do you have the monar folder, press enter and thats all